China unveils plan to tie Hong Kong, Macau closer to mainland

 Hong Kong will set up a financing and investment platform for the Belt and Road Initiative

-Guangzhou will build a regional trading center for private equity, property rights and commodities; a futures exchange with carbon emissions as the first product
+Guangzhou will build a regional trading centre for private equity, property rights and commodities; a futures exchange with carbon emissions as the first product

+China, Hong Kong and Macau insurance institutions will receive support to develop a cross-border yuan reinsurance business

+Hong Kong Exchanges & Clearing Ltd was singled out in the plan in relation to official assistance to ongoing efforts to develop a spot commodities trading platform in southern China

-The government will support Macau in becoming a yuan clearing center for Portuguese-speaking nations
+The government will support Macau in becoming a yuan clearing centre for Portuguese-speaking nations

 Enterprises in the Greater Bay Area can issue cross-border yuan-denominated bonds